jobsta/reportbro-designer/README.md

 ## Installation

-+ Download ReportBro Designer from https://www.reportbro.com/download
++ Download ReportBro Designer (`reportbro-designer-<version>.tgz`) from https://github.com/jobsta/reportbro-designer/releases
-+ Extract .zip or .tar.gz and move `dist` folder to your application
++ Extract .tgz file and move `dist` folder to your application
 + In your .html document reference reportbro.js (or reportbro.min.js) and reportbro.css.
 See basic usage below.

 ### Install via npm: